Seven Reasons Your Neck Is Red After Shaving & How To Prevent It

 Aloe Vera is best known for healing and soothing burns.
-Aloe Vera has the potential of healing both second and first-degree burns.
-For a razor burn, you only need to apply a small amount of Aloe Vera onto the skin.
-The gel can be found in most of the pharmacies near you, or you could opt to acquire it from a natural Aloe Vera plant.
+Aloe Vera has the potential to heal both second and first-degree burns.
+You only need to apply a small amount of Aloe Vera onto the skin for a razor burn.
+The gel can be found in most pharmacies near you, or you could acquire it from a natural Aloe Vera plant.

 2. Coconut oil

-The oil is mostly used for cooking even though it can also be used as an ointment.
+The oil is mostly used for cooking, even though it can also be used as an ointment.
 Coconut oil is an effective and safe therapeutic method for treating burns.
 Coconut oil is known to contain antiseptic and anti-inflammatory properties.
-To an inflamed skin, apply a small amount of purely pressed coconut oil and spread gently.
+Apply a small amount of purely pressed coconut oil to inflamed skin and spread gently.

 3. Sweet almond oil

-Almond oil is derived from almond kernels that are well dried.
+Almond oil is derived from almond kernels that are well-dried.
 It’s a superb natural moisturizer and serves as an excellent emollient.
-To be effective, the oil has to be applied directly to the skin.
+The oil must be applied directly to the skin to be effective.
 However, if you are allergic to almonds, you can use Tea tree oil.